Majajan

-Majajan is a 2006 Pakistani Punjabi drama film directed by Syed Noor which was released across theaters in Pakistan on 24 March 2006.
+Majajan is a 2006 Pakistani Punjabi-language drama film directed by Syed Noor.
 Majajan is a love story Syed Noor says he "made most passionately".
 Inspired by the life of Baba Bulleh Shah and his 'Ishq' with his 'Murshad'.

 The film was a huge success and celebrated its diamond jubilee at the Pakistani cinemas.
 The film's success led to the creation of a sequel title Zill-e-Shah, which was released in 2008.

 Synopsis

 Zil-e-Shah (Shaan), an unhappily married man who belongs to the Syed clan, falls in love with a courtesan, by the name of Taari (Saima) who arrives to perform in his village.
 His wife (Madiha Shah) and family condemn their relationship.

 Release

 The film was released on 24 March 2006, across Pakistan.

 Majajan has celebrated Diamond Jubilee (100 weeks) in Lahore's cinemas.
 It also did Solo Silver Jubilees on its two main cinemas Metropole and Sozo Gold in Lahore.